jhu-cs-uima-sp19/BeeLine/README.md

 ## First Sprint Objectives:
-- [x] Create **Account Activity** (Sprint 1 version) -Accounts should have: Name and Bio
+- [x] Create **Account Activity** (Sprint 1 version)
+  - Accounts should have: Name and Bio

 - [x] Create **Create Beeline Activity** that allows a user to enter trip details to create a trip.
 Fields for input include:
   - Trip destination